eyeyar03/Notes/design-patterns/README.md

   components; rather, they should both depend on abstractions.
 (Dependency Inversion Principle)
 - Talk only to your immediate friends.
 (Principle of Least Knowledge) (Law of Demeter)
 - Don't call us, we'll call you.
 (Hollywood Principle)
+- A class should have only one reason to change.
+(Single Responsibility Principle)

 ## Patterns